Naturalist at Heart Program

 How do I become a Naturalist at Heart?

-1. Attend a Naturalist at Heart Orientation with Connie Farmer
+1. Attend a Naturalist at Heart Orientation with Volunteer Coordinator Dale Brownr

 2. Complete a Naturalist at Heart application, goals and commitments form

-3. Complete all Interpretive Intro courses (5 hours):
+3. Complete relevant Interpretive Intro courses such as:

-4. Complete a minimum of 21 hours (7 of 10) of Falls Fundamentals courses (most are ~3 hours):
+4. Complete a minimum of 21 hours (7 of 10) of Falls Fundamentals courses:

 FF 100: About the Falls